Employee Benefits and the Law in Mississippi

 Sometimes benefits are paid directly by the employer, while other instances of benefits require voluntary contributions from the worker.
-Also note that there can be a required minimum amount of time spent working for the employer in order for the employee to receive benefits.
-Mississippi laws require that employers providing medical plans for their workers perform certain legal duties.
+Also note that there can be a standard minimum amount of time spent working for the employer in order for the employee to receive benefits.
+Mississippi laws require that employers providing medical plans for their workers perform specific legal duties.
 The employer must inform the employee about their health plans, and the employee is entitled to fair treatment in the review process of their claim.

 What Employee Benefits are Protected by Mississippi law?